Join 36000+ teachers and students using TTIO.

 Say you were making a cup of tea ...now, ordinarily you wouldn't need to follow an algorithm to make said cup of tea, but suppose you were a robot and needed instructions ... consider for a moment how important the efficiency of the algorithm would be.
+Space and time are things that humans are always worrying about!

 Well, we mean things like TIME and SPACE and often times these two things have a big influence on each other.
 Definition: Algorithmic efficiency are the properties of an algorithm which relate to the amount of computational resources used by the algorithm.
 Analgorithm must be analysed to determine its resource usage.